 #WE35 is a global visual survey and creative research project conducted by explorers from around the world.
 The goal of #WE35 is to push your creative boundaries, share in each other’s artistic development, and forge friendships that will last a lifetime.
 All of this, using nothing more than a single 35mm lens.
 We will achieve this goal through monthly assignments designed to expand your creativity like never before, foster an encouraging community where we can discuss one another’s work and provide opportunities for critiques and constructive feedback.The Photo Frontier

-I used Frank’s homemade reflectors to bounce light coming in from his studio windows.
+I used Frank's homemade reflectors to bounce light coming in from his studio windows.
 It was a fairly cloudless day so we had a great deal of light.
-I also tried blocking light using dark colored and black painted surfaces.
+I also tried blocking the light using dark coloured and black painted surfaces.
 One thing that I had to pay special attention to was the focal length of my lens.
-My Nikon D5100 has an APS-C sensor and I do not own a 24mm (~35mm full frame equivalent) lens.
+My Nikon D5100 has an APS-C sensor and I do not own a 24mm (~35mm full-frame equivalent) lens.
 I used my AF-S Nikkor 18-55mm f/3.5-5.6G VR DX lens and set the focal length to 24 mm.
-One of the restrictions of the expedition is that photographers must shoot as thought they were shooting film.
+One of the restrictions of the expedition is that photographers must shoot as though they were shooting film.
 I only had 36 negatives on my roll so I had to slow down and concentrate on what I was doing.

 Making the pick was also a slow process.
 None of the images was post-processed.
 I re-considered the exposure, the composition, and what message I wanted to convey.
 The image I picked from the contact sheet conveys, in my opinion, the idea of fall.
 The orange-red-yellow of the squash match the orange-red-yellow of the autumn leaves that one sees in New Jersey during that time of year.
 One thing I would have liked to add is a few sticks of cinnamon to invoke the memory of the spices that one might smell in the house when someone is baking the squash.